qaswarh/ACI-automation-with-Ansible/README.md

 Install CentOS on Virtual Box or Hypervisor you like

-[clone](https://github.com/CiscoDevNet/aci_ansible_learning_labs_code_samples) the sample files from CiscoDevNet and modify any file as per YAML in this repository or as per your need.
+[Clone](https://github.com/CiscoDevNet/aci_ansible_learning_labs_code_samples) the sample files from CiscoDevNet, modify any file as per YAML in this repository or as per your need.

 Run